eddy1987/sysadmin-assignment/README.md

 ldapsearch -x -H ldap://localhost -b dc=viodotcom,dc=com -D "cn=admin,dc=viodotcom,dc=com" -w <passwd>
 ```

-We'll also take a look if you created any extra file or edited the current one under the `ldap/` directory.
+We'll also see if you created any extra files or edited the current one under the `ldap/` directory.

 ## Assignment

 The objective of this assignment is to define and configure a structure for security groups in the Vio.com directory.
-Remember to create the objects necessary in a set of different LDIFs or inside a uniq file, and to add them to the target of the `Makefile` since we want all objects created with the `make` utility.
+Remember to create the objects necessary in a set of different LDIFs or inside a unique file, and to add them to the target of the `Makefile` since we want all objects created with the `make` utility.

 Feel free to create diagrams and a `README` to clarify and justify your decisions.

 ### The problem

-Currently at Vio.com, we have our directory access configured in the SSO system, which gave us much less flexibility than the most used directory systems available on the market, forcing us to have a non-ideal segregation.
-So, we start to consider migrating to a different system, such as openLDAP.
+Currently, we have our directory access configured in the SSO system, which gives us much less flexibility than the most used directory systems available on the market, forcing us to have a non-ideal segregation.
+So, we start to consider migrating to a different system, such as OpenLDAP.

 However, to decide if it's the right choice, we need to do a PoC and validate a possible setup for the new LDAP with a Directory Information Tree (DIT) that satisfies the following requirements:

-* **Team structure:** Inside each team we would have different roles such as Engineer Manager (EM), Tech Lead (TL), Product Manager (PM) and the Engineers (IC).
+* **Team structure:** Inside each team we would have different roles such as Engineer Manager (EM), Tech Lead (TL), Product Manager (PM), and Engineers (IC).

 * **Privileges:** Depending on the system we may have different privileges for each role such as `Administrator`, `PowerUser`, `Read Only`.